Okanoa/Nematode-Extruder/README.md

 # Nematode-Extruder
 WORMS!!!!

-Big thank to Shaunuss for wormgear + k1 concept and general inspiration for makin this thingy. thank to stackingdeezlayers for looking and tinkering with my shitty cad also thank to burgo_enemy_of_thelettuce for SLM knowledge and such
+Big thank to Shaunuss for wormgear + k1 concept and general inspiration/knowledge for makin this thingy.

+thank to stackingdeezlayers for looking and tinkering with my shitty cad

+also thank to burgo_enemy_of_thelettuce for SLM knowledge and such